 All in all, I’m a big fan of this brand, as they’ve given me some of the best t-shirts and polos, I have in my wardrobe.
 Even though I had some initial difficulties back in the day with getting the fit right, this is long forgotten.

-Son of a Tailor offers a Fit Guarantee, and I used that to get another t-shirt first time around.
+Son of a Tailor offers a Fit Guarantee, and I used that to get another t-shirt the first time around.
 Something was off with the room around the torso, so I asked for another one with a bit more room.
-Second time around, it was perfect.
+The second time around, it was perfect.